 At this point, you can start to delegate.
 Make a list of your duties in running your business, and take note of those that you don’t enjoy and aren’t good at.
 Find trusted individuals who are good at these things, put them in charge, and reward them for performance.

 Also think in terms of streams of income, preferably complementary streams.
-Grassfed milk purchasers might enjoy your pastured eggs, and the chickens will help keep down the insect pests that bother your dairy cows.
-An advantage of adding streams like this is that several small but complementary streams will add up to a nice income without the need of becoming a high-volume producer.
+For example, grassfed milk purchasers might enjoy your pastured eggs, and the chickens will help keep down the insect pests that bother your dairy cows.
+An advantage of adding streams like this is that several small but complementary streams will add up to a nice income without necessitating becoming a high-volume producer.

 Also, remember to give back.
-Donating to charities is kind and tax-deductible, but don’t forget that there are people with less experience than you out there who would love to know what you’ve learned.
+Donating to charities is kind and tax-deductible, but don’t forget that there are people with less experience than you out there who would love to know what you have learned.
 Share your knowledge!

 The Golden Rule

 On a final note, another key for business success is to do unto others as you would have them do unto you.
 This may seem commonsense or even clichéd, but this factor is so commonly overlooked in business and marketing discussions that a repetition seems in order.